PUBLICATIONS: Reports / Studies

 California’s Proposed 2013-14 Budget: Impact on California’s Seniors and People with Disabilities

 On January 10, 2013, California Edmund G. Brown, Jr. released his proposed budget, outlining his spending plan for fiscal year beginning on July 1, 2013 and ending June 30, 2014.
-The proposed budget includes initiatives and program adjustments that would impact California's seniors and people with disabilities.
+This fact, California's Proposed 2013-14 Budget: Impact on California's Seniors and People with Disabilties, looks at the initiatives and program adjustments that would impact California's seniors and people with disabilities.

 NOV 13, 2012 Study Findings -- MetLife Mature Market Institute®